Idaho Demographics of Young, Poor Children

-For 2010, the federal poverty level is $22,050 for a family of four.
-Children living in families with incomes below the federal poverty level are referred to as poor.
-But research suggests that, on average, families need an income of about twice the federal poverty level to meet their basic needs.
+For 2016, the federal poverty threshold is $24,339 for a family of four with two children.
+Children living in families with incomes below the federal poverty threshold are referred to as poor.
+But research suggests that, on average, families need an income of about twice the federal poverty threshold to meet their basic needs.
 The United States measures poverty by an outdated standard developed in the 1960s.

 Parental Marital Status

 * This estimate should be used with caution.
 It may be unreliable due to a small sample size.

 ** This estimate should be used with caution.
 It may be unreliable due to an extremely small sample size.

 Some graphs may not be shown because of extremely small sample sizes.